-Happy and productive employees are good for business.
-It’s a fact.
-However, few workplaces managed to maintain high engagement levels.
-In 2020, 49% of workers stated that they are disengaged, according to Gallup’s latest data.
-In other words, they feel no psychological attachment to their job or the employer, and, as a result, have low-to-no motivation for doing the best work.
+Happy and productive employees are good for business—it’s a fact.
+However, few workplaces manage to maintain high engagement levels.
+In 2020, 49% of workers stated that they were disengaged, according to Gallup’s latest data.
+In other words, they feel no psychological attachment to their job or the employer and, as a result, have low-to-no motivation for doing the best work.

-On the other hand, the same survey indicates that the number of engaged employees reached 38% of the total workforce — the highest since 2000.
-What this data is telling us is this: some companies are clearly succeeding in keeping their people motivated, whereas others don’t.
-So what sets leaders apart from the laggers?
+On the other hand, the same survey indicates that the number of engaged employees reached 38% of the total workforce—the highest since 2000.
+This data tells us that some companies are clearly succeeding in keeping their people motivated, whereas others don’t.
+So, what sets leaders apart from the laggers?
 Let’s drill down to the matter.
-But before we jump in, let’s get some key definitions out of the way.
+But before we jump in, let’s get some key definitions out.

 Gartner provides the following baseline definition of employee engagement: